orcfax/docs/docs/incentivized-testnet/itn-overview.md

 > Example
 >
-> if a validator has collected 5% of all Fact Statements on a specific day, they will receive 5% of that day’s available rewards (after applying the ITN multiplier).
-This method ensures that optimal uptime and efficient validator setup will yield the highest possible rewards.
+> if a validator has collected 5% of all Fact Statements on a specific day,
+> they will receive 5% of that day's available rewards (after applying the ITN
+> multiplier).
+This method ensures that optimal uptime and efficient validator
+> setup will yield the highest possible rewards.

 Validators will be able to use the Orcfax Validator Dashboard to track their metrics and corresponding rewards.
 You can find a basic ITN rewards calculator